 Therefore, even without a much-feared rise in interest rates, the best investors can reasonably hope for from their U.S. investment grade bond holdings over the next five years, is a return of very close to zero on a real basis.

 Of course, the math will likely be worse if rates rise, although reality might not be as bad as many investors believe.
 In a rising rate environment, investors can recycle coupons into higher yielding assets, which can offset some of the price declines suffered by existing holdings.
 Having said that, in a prolonged environment of increasing rates (and presumably, increasing inflation), things do get ugly.

-Rolling Drawdowns & The Math of Big Loss
+Rolling Drawdowns & The Math of a Big Loss

-Long/Short Equity should be thought of as a core position, not as a minor ‘alternative’ allocation floating out amongst the satellites.
-Over multiple market cycles (including two major crashes), Long/Short Equity strategies have outperformed the 60/40 core on a risk-adjusted basis, and for that reason, coupled with a market environment that portends low future returns, Long/Short Equity strategies belong within the core.
+We encourage investors to think of long/short equity as a core position, not as a minor alternative allocation floating out among the satellites.
+It’s clear that over multiple market cycles (including two major crashes), long/short equity strategies have outperformed the 60/40 core on a risk-adjusted basis, and the need for such strategies may be even greater today, especially given this new norm.